samiemostafavi/autoran/docs/LATE_ISSUE.md

 6. Tried a point-to-point ethernet connection vs using a switch (because it was showing weired behaiviour)

-Finally by changing the radio host the problem is gone:
+Finally by changing the radio host the problem is gone, the specifications of the system:

       $ hostnamectl status